 The Hall of Honors is made up of native (or adopted) sons and daughters of Midvale who have made significant contributions to Midvale and/or those whose accomplishments and achievements have brought fame and recognition to Midvale as a community.
-The recipient of the award will be inducted into the Hall of Honors at a Ceremony & Reception hosted at the Midvale Performing Arts Center during Harvest Days; Wednesday, August 4, 2021 at 7:00 PM.
+The recipient of the award will be inducted into the Hall of Honors at a Ceremony & Reception hosted at the Midvale Performing Arts Center during Harvest Days.
+2022 reception date to be announced.

 To be considered for the 2022 award, the application must be received by 5:00 pm on Friday, March 11, 2022 at the Midvale Arts Council offices 695 West Center Street, Midvale, Utah 84047 or applications may be emailed to email@example.com.